kvmatthews/Capstone-Project---Recycool/README.md

 # Recycool - Flask API
-Using Flask to build an API from machine learning image classification model.
-This API then will be deployed using App Engine.
+Using Flask to build an API for a machine learning image classification model.
+This API will then be deployed using App Engine.

 ## How to Use
 ### Running API from local server